Now, there’s two things, that if you’re an anxious type of person, that waking up in a panic gasping for air is likely to be:

 It’s been and it’s gone.
 The panic has passed.
 You’ve been through it.

-This is a very common theme with people that get nocturnal panic attacks, they wake up in the night when they’ve had one and they’re scared to go back to sleep in case it happens again.
+This is a very common theme with people that get nocturnal panic attacks, they wake up in the night when they’ve had one and they’re too anxious and scared to go back to sleep in case it happens again.

 It makes sense.